Goldenfreddy0703/seren.theme.af/README.md

 ##### Requirements
 * Seren - 2.x or greater
-* Artic Fuze - Latest Repo version or higher
+* Artic Fuse - Latest Repo version or higher

 **This theme is a modified version of SerenTheme-SerenMod-Full, use at your own risk with other skins.**